2011 Audi A3

-Two powertrains are available.
-The A3 2.0 TFSI is powered by a turbocharged 2.0-liter four-cylinder engine, rated at 200 horsepower and 207 pound-feet of torque, which drives either the front wheels, or has all-wheel-drive with the quattro version.
-With front-wheel drive it is available with either a six-speed manual transmission or a six-speed automatic S tronic dual-clutch transmission (DSG) with electro-hydraulic control; in quattro form it is available only with the S tronic.
+Two engines are available.
+The Audi A3 2.0 TFSI is powered by a turbocharged 2.0-liter four-cylinder engine, rated at 200 horsepower and 207 pound-feet of torque, which drives either the front wheels, or has all-wheel-drive with the quattro version.
+With front-wheel drive the A3 is available with either a 6-speed manual transmission or a 6-speed automatic S tronic dual-clutch transmission with electro-hydraulic control.
+The all-wheel-drive Audi A3 quattro comes only with the S tronic automatic.
 With the manual transmission, the gas-powered A3 2.0 TFSI is EPA-rated at 21 mpg City, 30 mpg Highway.

-New for 2010 is the 2.0 TDI clean diesel that makes 140 horsepower and 236 pound-feet of torque.
+The A3 2.0 TDI clean diesel makes 140 horsepower and 236 pound-feet of torque.
 It is available only with front-wheel drive and the S tronic automatic transmission.
-With all that torque it has no problem at all moving the A3 down the road or up the hills, even with it fully loaded.
+With all that torque it has no problem moving the A3 down the road or up the hills, even with it fully loaded.
 Perhaps most significantly, the A3 2.0 TDI diesel is EPA-rated at 30 mpg City and a remarkable 42 mpg Highway, and like the VW Jetta and Golf does not require any fuel additive.

-We found the A3 models offer superb balance and excellent throttle response that make for a convincing sports-car experience when the road is right.
+We found the A3 models offer good balance and excellent throttle response that make for a convincing sports-sedan experience when the road is right.
 Inside, the A3 is roomy and versatile, blending pleasing materials with logical controls and highly legible readouts.